 Naked Heart (2005)

 Naked Heart, a collaborative work between Valerie Green and Montreal artist, Mariko Tanabe, is a passionate dance seeking to reveal the mysteries of the inner landscape of a woman.
-The evocative movement conjures up and expresses the stormy depths of a woman’s memories, journeying from this fiery yet contained darkness towards the empowerment that she finds in the fullness and quietude of her own heart.
+The evocative movement conjures up and expresses the stormy depths of a woman’s memories, journeying from a fiery yet contained darkness toward the empowerment that she finds in the fullness and quietude of her own heart.

 Loss & Desire (2003)

 Loss and Desire is a solo danced through a voyage of the four elements using water, dirt, and fabric.
 The past is buried and the future is planted for renewal and rebirth in which the passion and desire for life can be felt.
 The imagery and text was motivated by the book “Death and the Dervish” by Mesa Selimovic about the Ottoman occupation of Bosnia.

 The Shedding focuses on the physical and emotional transformations humans go through over the course of their lives, as they strip away habits and inhibitions.
 Dancers emerge from fabric cocoons on a voyage of casting away layers of their inner selves, gradually unearthing a pure self-awareness and freedom.